Legal obligations of parents and guardians

 - go to all lessons.

-How can I encourage regular attendance?
+How to encourage regular attendance

 You should start the habits of regular school attendance at an early age.
 If your child starts missing school: